 London is a fascinating city and one of the most dynamic in the world.
 Very open to the world, the English capital has a great cultural diversity.
 Street art is one of these many cultures.
-London attracts a large number of art-loving visitors every year and has a large number of world-renowned street artists.
+London attracts a great number of art-loving visitors every year and includes a large number of street artists recognized throughout the world..

 The history of street art in London

 Street art originated in Philadelphia in the late 1960s.
 Very quickly, it was exported outside the United States and took over the streets of several other states.
 Following the example of countries like France and Germany, England also welcomed this new art form in the early 1980s.
 The country takes its first steps in Street Art through the classic graffiti with spray cans.

 We quickly note the formation of two major schools: that of London and Bristol.
 If in this last city the phenomenon is democratized rather quickly, it struggles on the other hand to be popularized in the English capital.
 Indeed, the city of London was very supervised and this type of art was therefore prohibited at the time.
 The most reckless graffiti artists were subject to heavy sanctions from the authorities.
 It was only in the 1990s that the practice of this urban art really took off in the neighborhood of Shoreditch, e gradually beautifying the latter.

 Progressively, the movement then spread to the whole city, making London the capital of European street art.